ljw1004/csharpspec/csharp/classes.md

 operator_body
     : block
+    | '=>' expression ';'
     | ';'
     ;
 ```

 There are three categories of overloadable operators: Unary operators ([Unary operators](classes.md#unary-operators)), binary operators ([Binary operators](classes.md#binary-operators)), and conversion operators ([Conversion operators](classes.md#conversion-operators)).

-When an operator declaration includes an `extern` modifier, the operator is said to be an ***external operator***.
-Because an external operator provides no actual implementation, its *operator_body* consists of a semi-colon.
-For all other operators, the *operator_body* consists of a *block*, which specifies the statements to execute when the operator is invoked.
-The *block* of an operator must conform to the rules for value-returning methods described in [Method body](classes.md#method-body).
+The *operator_body* is either a semicolon, a ***statement body*** or an ***expression body***.
+A statement body consists of a *block*, which specifies the statements to execute when the operator is invoked.
+The *block* must conform to the rules for value-returning methods described in §10.6.10.
+An expression body consists of `=>` followed by an expression and a semicolon, and denotes a single expression to perform when the operator is invoked.

+For `extern` operators, the *operator_body* consists simply of a semicolon.
+For all other operators, the *operator_body* is either a block body or an expression body.

 The following rules apply to all operator declarations: